payload-interop/payload-interop/README.md

 Having found that commonality, this project encourages implementors to provide additional reading methods typhinted to their respective domain objects, to enable better static analysis and automated refactoring.
+In doing so, implementors may find themselves with multiple _Domain Payload Object_ classes, one for each domain interaction (or family of related interactions).

 ### Domain Status